Why would Grace Johnson, a bright, African-American high school senior,save the life of a Ku Klux Klansman named Jonathan Gilmore?

 Marlon Edwards-The Speculative Literature Foundation

 On sale now in trade paperback and e-book from Amazon and Barnes & Noble.
-If ACT OF GRACE isn’t in your store or library, please don’t hesitate to ask for it!
+If ACT OF GRACE isn’t in your store or library, please don’t hesitate to ask for it or order below!
 Please contact me at firstname.lastname@example.org

 Listen to Karen’s recent interview with the Ann Arbor District Library.